aninaslyan/DesignPatterns/README.md

   - Decorator
   - Adapter
   - Facade
-  - Composite
   - Proxy
+  - Composite - not implemented yet
-  - Bridge
+  - Bridge - not implemented yet
-  - Flyweight
+  - Flyweight - not implemented yet

 - **Behavioral** - take care of effective communication between objects and make the design more flexible and reusable.